Spot & Tango Information

 The core benefit of this broad mix of plant-based ingredients is the range of vitamins and minerals it can provide, which are sure to ensure your dog remains healthy and active.
 On top of this, they provide the usual mix of carbohydrates, plant-based protein, and fiber.

-The new Unkibble range from Spot & Tango includes three recipes, and of those three, Duck & Salmon is our clear favorite and for several reasons.
+The new Unkibble range from Spot & Tango includes three recipes, and of those three, Cod & Salmon is our clear favorite for several reasons.

 The benefits of these fatty acids vary but can include improved cognitive function, a reduction in the risk of select health conditions, and improved condition of a dog’s skin and coat.

-The recipe makes use of a mix of plant-based ingredients include Flax, Tapioca, Sweet Potatoes, Carrots, Spinach, and Apples.
+The recipe makes use of a mix of plant-based ingredients, including Pumpkin, Tapioca, Sweet Potatoes, Carrots, Spinach, and Sunflower Seeds.